MicrosoftDocs/cloud-adoption-framework/docs/manage/unified-operations/server/best-practices/arc-update-management.md

 1. Create a Log Analytics workspace using this [Azure Resource Manager template (ARM template)](https://github.com/microsoft/azure-arc/blob/main/azure-arc-servers-jumpstart/updateManagement/law-template.json).
 This creates a new Log Analytics workspace, defines the Update Management solution, and enables it for the workspace.

-2. Create a new resource group for the Log Analytics workspace by running the below command, replacing the values in brackets with your own.
+2. Create a new resource group for the Log Analytics workspace by running the following command, replacing the values in brackets with your own.

     ```console
     az group create --name <Name for your resource group> \